-- The Oracle database is running in ARCHIVELOG mode.
+- The Oracle database to be backed up is running in archive mode.
 For more information, see Enable archive mode.

-- The Oracle SID is obtained.
+- The Oracle System ID (SID) is obtained.
 For more information, see Obtain the Oracle SID.

-- A backup gateway is installed on the server where the Oracle database is deployed.
+- A backup gateway is installed on the server where the database to be backed up is deployed.
 For more information, see Add a backup gateway.

 Oracle architectures that support physical backup

-This topic describes physical backup of Oracle databases.
-For more information about logical backup, see Back up Oracle databases.
+This topic describes the physical backup of Oracle databases.
+For more information about logical backup, see Back up an Oracle instance.

 - Oracle Data Guard physical standby